rfmineguy/firefly-lib/README.md

 ## Usage instructions
 Once the library is installed via `make install` you can simply link the library through gcc with `-lfirefly` <br><br>
 `gcc src/main.c -lfirefly`

+## Disclaimer
+This has *ONLY* been tested on macos as of now.
+If you have any issues with building for other platforms please notify me via the Issues tab.